Troy-Will/alignment-web-build/governance/logs/clinical-stateshift-note.md

 - **Reality testing preserved (“I can hold interpretations lightly”):** Y/N
 - **Conviction in metaphysical interpretation at the time (0–10):**
 - **Ability to hold “maybe” (0–10):**

-(Y) - Conviction: 10 but please note: Ability to hold maybe: 10

 ---